Varun Badola: Career

 He is an accomplished singer and dancer as well, having shown his talents on reality television shows including the celebrity dance show named Nach Baliye 2 with his wife Rajeshwari where he was one of the semi-finalists.
 He is known to be an extremely hard-working actor and has been called television's Aamir Khan for his dedication and Dev Anand for his intense on-screen romance.
+Since August 2025, he played Suhas Divakar in SAB TV's Itti Si Khushi, after a six year television hiatus.

 Badola and his wife Rajeshwari worked together on a play for the first time in a production called Shabd Leela which was based on Dr. Dharamveer Bharati's powerful love letters to his wife.
 He participated in the Celebrity Cricket League as a member of the team Mumbai Heroes, as an all-rounder.

 Personal life

-Varun married dancer/singer/actress Rajeshwari Sachdev on 24 November 2004.
+Varun married actress Rajeshwari Sachdev on 24 November 2004.
 They met on the sets of the television show Antakshari and were engaged the same year.
-They have a son, born on 10 May 2010 at the Benzer Hospital, Lokhandwala.
-Badola has a farm house in his native Uttarakhand at a place called Bhabher in Kotdwar.
+They had a son on 10 May 2010.